Confused About Nutrition? Here’s What You Should Know

 - Does it suggest that you buy supplements to fuel your weight loss?
 This isn’t a good sign.

-- With any new diet, always ask yourself: Can I eat this way for the rest of my life?
+- With any new eating pattern, always ask yourself: Can I eat this way for the rest of my life?
 If the answer is no, the plan is not for you.

 Don’t Believe Everything You Read